 Another option is to invest in an existing business in Spain by buying a company or an equity stake.

-Each of these alternatives has its own legal and tax requirements, and the most appropriate option will depend on the needs and objectives of the business.
+Each of these alternatives has its own legal and tax requirements, and the most appropriate option will depend on the business needs and objectives.

 More information on branches and subsidiaries:

-If you need additional information regarding the need of a corporate presence in Spain,
+If you need additional information regarding the need for a corporate presence in Spain,